-- 18.1.
-If an error (occasioned by the Employer or the Employee) occurs in the calculation of the wage of an Employee which results in underpayment of that Employee: - a. the deficit will be paid to that Employee no later than two working days after the Employee brings the matter to the attention of the Employer; or, - where the underpayment is \$20.00 gross or less, by the next pay period, unless the Employee requests the payment to be remedied more urgently. - 18.2.
-Deductions may be made from salary for work time lost through the Employee's sickness (other than as provided for in this Agreement), accident, default, leave without pay, or for any other debt or money owing to the Employer following consultation with the employee. - 18.3.
-In the event of a payment of salary made in error to the Employee, the Employer and Employee will agree on reasonable repayments by deduction from salary, except upon termination where any remaining erroneous payment may be recovered in full from any monies owed by the Employer to the Employee. - 18.4.
-Where agreement cannot be reached following discussion, the Employer may deduct the erroneous payment either in full or by way of installments provided 5 working days' notice is provided and that any single deduction will not exceed 5% of net pay.

-- 18.5.
-Unless otherwise agreed (or if impracticable to do so) upon termination of employment, an Employee will be paid all entitlements on the day of departure, or within two office working days if the day of departure is in the weekend.
-This sub clause will not apply to Employees who resign without giving the appropriate notice or abandon their employment.
-Such Employees will be paid their final pay on the next pay day. - 18.6.
-Where an Employee fails or refuses for any reason to return the Employer's property in his or her possession, the Employee agrees that a debt is owed to the Employer and agrees to work with the Employer to determine an appropriate residual value of any outstanding property, which will then be deducted from the Employee's final pay.

-19. ON CALL

 - 19.1.
+If an error caused by either the Employer or the Employee occurs in the calculation of the wage of an Employee which results in an underpayment : - a. the deficit will be paid to that Employee no later than two working days after the Employee brings the matter to the attention of the Employer; or - b. where the underpayment is \$30.00 gross or less, by the next pay period, unless the Employee requests the payment to be remedied more urgently. - 19.2.
+Deductions may be made from wages for work time lost through the

+Employee's sickness (other than as provided for in this Agreement), accident, default, leave without pay, or for any other debt or money owing to the Employer following consultation with the Employee.

+- 19.3.
+In the event of a payment of wages made in error to the Employee, the Employer and Employee will agree on reasonable repayments by deduction from wages, except upon termination where any remaining erroneous payment may be recovered in full from any monies owed by the Employer to the Employee. - 19.4.
+Where agreement cannot be reached following discussion, the Employer may deduct the erroneous payment either in full or by way of installments provided 5 working days' notice is provided and that any single deduction will not exceed 5% of net pay. - 19.5.
+Unless otherwise agreed (or if impracticable to do so) upon termination of employment, an Employee will be paid all entitlements on the day of departure, or within two office working days if the day of departure is on the weekend.
+This sub-clause will not apply to Employees who resign without giving the appropriate notice or abandon their employment.
+Such Employees will be paid their final pay on the next pay day. - 19.6.
+Where an Employee fails or refuses for any reason to return the Employer's property in their possession, the Employee agrees that a debt is owed to the Employer and agrees to work with the Employer to determine an appropriate residual value of any outstanding property, which will then be deducted from the Employee's final pay.

+20. ON CALL

-In the interests of healthy rostering practices, the parties agree that the allocation of on-call time should be spread as evenly as practicable amongst those required to participate in an on-call roster and must be authorised by the relevant Care Home Manager. - 19.2.
-The responsibilities of the employee's role will require him/her to fulfil on call duties as and when requested.
-These on call duties will be shared among selected employees within the Care Home to ensure adequate cover is provided.
-A Covered Employee who is instructed to be on call during normal off-duty hours will be paid an on call allowance of \$2.25 per hour; except on Public Holidays when the rate will be \$2.75 per hour. - 19.3.
-If an employee is required to return to work while on call, the time will be paid at an hourly rate of T1.25, for a minimum of two (2) hours.
+- 20.1.
+The parties agree that the allocation of on-call time should be spread as evenly as practicable amongst those required to participate in an on-call roster and must be authorised by the relevant Care Home Manager. - 20.2.
+The responsibilities of the Employee's role will require them to fulfil on call duties as and when requested.
+These on call duties will be shared among selected Employees within the Care Home to ensure adequate cover is provided.
+An Employee who is instructed to be on call during normal off-duty hours will be paid an on call allowance of \$2.25 per hour; except on Public Holidays when the rate will be \$2.75 per hour. - 20.3.
+If an Employee is required to return to work while on call, the time will be paid at an hourly rate of T1.25, for a minimum of two (2) hours.
 This will include travel time.
-For the avoidance of doubt this time will not attract any overtime or penal rates. - 19.4.
-An employee who is required to be on call will be provided with access to a cell phone while they are on call. - 19.5.
-For each phone call received during such periods of on call, an employee will receive \$8 per phone call received.
+For the avoidance of doubt this time will not attract any overtime or penal rates. - 20.4.
+An Employee who is required to be on call will be provided with access to a cell phone while they are on call. - 20.5.
+For each phone call received during such periods of on call, an Employee will receive \$8 per phone call received.

-20. HIGHER DUTIES
+21. HIGHER DUTIES